Hiswe/accessible-focus-ring/README.md

 Change the CSS class name.

-⚠️ Changing the class won't update the CSS file.
+⚠️ **Changing the class won't update the CSS file.**

+You will have to:

-**You will have to provide your own.**
+- provide your own
+- or use & configure the `scss` file

 #### onTab